ms-prkhad/azure-content/articles/storage/storage-migration-to-premium-storage.md

 ### Attach Data Disk

-Lastly, if you have registered data disk VHDs, attach them to the new DS-series Azure VM.
+Lastly, if you have registered data disk VHDs, attach them to the new Azure VM you just created.

 Use following PowerShell cmdlet to attach data disk to the new VM and specify the caching policy.
 In example below the caching policy is set to *ReadOnly*.